leo-leesco/fun/README.md

     2. read the paper
     3. write a short summary (a couple paragraphs) and send it by email to "gabriel.scherer at gmail dot com"

+- for December 15th, 2021
+    "Structuring the Synthesis of Heap-Manipulating Programs", Nadia POlikarpova and Ilya Sergey, 2019

 ## Research Internship Proposals